 Critical Success Factors for Building a Future-Ready IT Infrastructure

-Two critical success factors can help IT teams design and deploy new technologies more rapidly and more cost effectively.
+To respond quickly to marketplace changes, look beyond scalability and open technology.
+Two critical success factors can help IT teams design and deploy new technologies more rapidly and more cost ef

 Whether one specializes in information technology or the business side of the enterprise, there’s no mistaking this simple truth: Enterprises must respond more quickly than before to changes in the marketplace.
 Now more than ever, companies need their IT infrastructure to be future-ready.
 For some companies, a future-ready IT infrastructure means being able to analyze huge amounts of real-time data in a timely fashion so predictions are useful and actionable.
 For some firms it means modernizing their data center to meet strict new regulatory requirements.
 For other enterprises, being future-ready is all about shortening the development and deployment cycle on new services that are essential to retaining existing customers and acquiring new ones.